Medical expert of the article

 Differential diagnosis of reactive arthritis

-The most frequent diseases requiring differential diagnosis with reactive arthritis are infectious arthritis, diseases associated with infection, accompanied by arthritis, orthopedic pathology and various forms of juvenile idiopathic arthritis.
+The most common diseases requiring differential diagnosis with reactive arthritis are infectious arthritis, infectious diseases accompanied by arthritis, orthopedic pathology and various forms of juvenile idiopathic arthritis.

-The diagnosis of reactive arthritis is based on the diagnostic criteria adopted at the III International Meeting on Reactive Arthritis in Berlin in 1995.
+The diagnosis of reactive arthritis is made on the basis of diagnostic criteria adopted at the III International Conference on Reactive Arthritis in Berlin in 1995.

-According to these criteria, the diagnosis of "reactive arthritis" is valid only if the patient has a typical peripheral arthritis, which proceeds according to the type of asymmetric oligoarthritis with a predominant lesion of the joints of the lower extremities.
+According to these criteria, the diagnosis of “reactive arthritis” is valid only if the patient has typical peripheral arthritis, which occurs as asymmetric oligoarthritis with predominant damage to the joints of the lower extremities.

 Berlin diagnostic criteria for reactive arthritis